 19. Don’t Feel Bad Saying No

-Sometimes it’s hard to say no, but we have to keep our mental health and priorities in mind during a busy season.
+Sometimes, it’s hard to say no, but we must remember our mental health and priorities during a busy season.
+Saying no will limit your stress and help you break down your people-pleasing tendencies.
+You don't have to do it all!

 20. Buy Gifts in Advance

-Buy as many gifts as you can weeks before events.
+I have done this since I had money to buy my gifts for friends and family: buy as many gifts as you can weeks before events.
 Not only will this give you time for canceled orders or shipping delays, but you can correct any mistakes or fix any gift imbalances without stress.
+If you see something you know your dad will love in the middle of August, buy it, stash it in your home (well hidden, of course), and boom, come Christmas, you've already got a gift out of the way.

 21. Travel for the Holidays Instead